 Pet Dental Care Products To The Rescue

 We are being proactive and taking care of her teeth ahead of any possible issues.
 How does it go? ” An ounce of prevention is worth a pound of cure?” or something close to that.

 This is just a 1/2″ strip and we do this 2x per day, it is that easy and the flavor must be pretty good because she licks her lips and mouth over and over, I think she believes this is a treat, lol!
 We are fine with this because it is 100% safe for ingestion, so lick on Bella.

 The products are perfect for those who travel and have sitters, and that is why I love them because Bella’s oral health is never missed even if we are missing her!

 You can feel good about using them with your pet.
 The nice thing about the Oratene Brushless Oral Care line is that it gives us all a nontoxic option to use on our animals of all ages.
 The animals that benefit the most from the use the product are those who are on meds (poor babies)

+Water is inexpensive to provide and if she sees it, she’s more likely to drink it, in my opinion.
 Dry Mouth red flags are bad breath, tartar, and plaque.
-Just keep this rule of thumb: If you are giving your pet a medicine, they need to be treated for Dry Mouth, staying ahead of the ‘storm’.
-It’s easy, and the products are perfect for all animals.
+Just keep this rule of thumb: If you are giving your pet medicine, they need to be treated for Dry Mouth, staying ahead of the ‘storm’.